Bachelor of Cyber Security

 Industry-led design

-You'll learn to apply theoretical knowledge to practical, real-world cyber security challenges and solutions, developing skills and competencies that are highly valued by industry, government and Defence.
+You'll learn to apply theoretical knowledge to practical, real-world cyber security challenges and solutions, developing skills and competencies that are highly valued by industry, government and defence.
+This industry-aligned degree covers fundamental cyber security topics, along with baseline knowledge in computer science, information systems and project management – all of which contribute to a well-rounded education in cyber security.

-You will learn cutting-edge cyber security technologies and tools that are currently employed in the cyber security industry.
-You gain hands-on experience with industry-standard hardware, software, and analytical techniques and tools, such as cyber threat detection, incident response, and penetration testing, vulnerability assessment, encryption, digital forensics, and cyber crime investigation.
+You’ll learn cutting-edge cyber security technologies and tools that are currently employed in the cyber security industry.
+Gain hands-on experience with industry-standard hardware, software, and analytical techniques and tools, such as cyber threat detection, incident response, and penetration testing, vulnerability assessment, encryption, digital forensics, and cyber crime investigation.

 Develop solutions now, and into the future